Yaasshhhh/Yass/README.md

 28/8/23 - Some more tools in figma
 29/8/23 - To sketch an example of any app such as amazon 31/8/23 - To add protoype in figma
+1/9/23 - To sketch an app with prototype in figma